A Survey of PPG's Application in Authentication: Research Gaps and Future Work

-Another non-contact method of detecting heartbeat signals is based on the Ultra-wideband radar.
+Another non-contact method of detecting heartbeat signals is based on ultra-wideband radar.
 It measures the heartbeat by the variation in the amplitude and the arrival time of the reflected pulses.
 PPG is an optical signal that cannot be detected directly by radar.
 This setup allows radar-based methods to detect only heart rate information such as HRV and IPI of the heartbeat.
-Therefore, it is used the same way as the HD camera approach, mainly for attacking systems based on simple features such as HRV and IPI.
+Therefore, it is used in the same way as the HD camera approach, mainly for attacking systems based on simple features such as HRV and IPI.
 It does not mean that the HD camera- and radar-based approach is not a threat.
-There is already research to obtain high-quality rPPG signals using generative models \cite{Song9320513}.
-Furthermore, radar information for reconstructing the ground truth PPG signal is also a possible threat.
-Yamamoto et al.~\cite{Yamamoto9139941} explored the potential to reconstruct the ECG signal using the information collected by the doppler sensor.
-However, no researcher has used it for the reconstruction of PPG signals.
+There is already research to obtain high-quality rPPG signals using generative models \citep{lu2021dual}.
+Furthermore, radar information for reconstructing the ground truth PPG signal is also a possible threat. \citep{Yamamoto9139941} hypothesized the potential to reconstruct the ECG signal using the information collected by the doppler sensor.
+However, there is no research evidence using the doppler sensor to reconstruct PPG signals.

+Once the PPG signal is compromised, it can be simulated using dynamic models.
+Gaussian functions can be applied to construct the mapping function that converts the attacker's PPG signals into dynamic model parameters similar to those of the victim to deceive the biometric system.
+We refer to this attack method as a gray-box evasion attack.
+The gray-box evasion attack only attracts limited attention due to its strong assumption of obtaining the victim's PPG signal in advance.